 How do I choose the right size GrillGrates for my grill?
 The most important measurement is the length of the grates on your grill.
 Stand in front of your grill and measure the front to back dimension.
 You will want an inch or two in the back area for air circulation and to allow heat to escape.
 So, for example, if your grates measure 16 inches front to back, the 13.75 inch length will work for you.
 Next, you determine the width of your grill surface, then decide how many GrillGrates you want across, choosing to cover all or just a portion of your grill surface.
 All GrillGrates are 5.25 inch wide and interlock.
-2 grates = 10.5 inches, 3 grates = 15.75 inches, 4 grates = 21 inches, 5 grates = 26.25 inches or more.
+2 grates = 10.5 inches, 3 grates = 15.375 inches, 4 grates = 20.5 inches, 5 grates = 25.5 inches *when the panels are interlocked you lose about 1/8" per panel.
 If one of our lengths is the exact dimension of your front to back measurement, that is okay too.
 Just make sure you leave some open space on the left and right side (width) of your grill for air circulation.

 What is the dimension of a GrillGrate?
 We have several lengths of GrillGrates: 13.75 inch, 17.375 inch, 18.5 inch, 20 inch, and 24 inch.

 Each grate is 5.25 inches wide, the space between each raised rail is 7/8 inch, and the height of the grate is 13/16 inch.

 All GrillGrate Panels are 5.25 inches wide

 Should I replace my existing grates with GrillGrates or simply place them on top of my grates?
 Which is better?